 Nature games: There are lots of different nature-themed games and activities you can try with your kids.
 I like the one described in this link for its simplicity and for the fact that you don't need anything but a paper and pencil (and your nature smarts) to play.

 Constellation in a canister: This is an oldie but a goodie and a great way to help kids learn more about the night sky.
-Of course, it's so old that it may be a little dated - who uses film canisters anymore?
+Of course, it's so old that it may be a little dated.
 We're going to try this with yogurt containers and I think they'll work just as well.